c6p/c6p.github.io/content/posts/clear-cache.md

 ### What now?
 Andrews Betts [has several solutions](https://www.fastly.com/blog/clearing-cache-browser).
 Iframe + POST method from the article should work cross-browser for same-origin resources, to transparently refresh a specific resource stuck in cache.

-For now, all the visitors I get are friends.
+For now, all the visitors I get are friends, so a self refresh is a possibility.
 I am going to skip it, but it may come in handy in the future.

 [^1]: Modifying URL to replace an existing file that is already cached.
     * File name versioning (e.g. style.v2.css)